elle-the-dev/git-gopher/README.md

 ## What is this?

-Rather than needing to remember the exact name of the branch, tag or remote, or the exact syntax of the different git commands needed, **git-going** will provide a list to choose from.
+Rather than needing to remember the exact name of the branch, tag or remote, or the exact syntax of the different git commands needed, **git-gopher** will provide a list to choose from.

 By using `fzf` for these lists, finding and choosing which item can be done by fuzzy searching the text.

-And unlike the git GUIs out there, **git-going** will say exactly what it's doing by displaying the command it will run before the selection is made.
+And unlike the git GUIs out there, **git-gopher** will say exactly what it's doing by displaying the command it will run before the selection is made.

 ## Requirements